apptainer/apptainer-userdocs/singularity_and_docker.rst

 the terminal, or batch schedulers etc. when containers are not designed for interactive use.
-Because Docker does not provide an init process by default, some containers have been designed to run their own init process, which cannot operate under the control of {Singularity}'s shim.
+Because Docker does not provide an init process by default, some containers have been designed to run their own init process, which cannot operate under the control of {Project}'s shim.

 For example, a container using the ``tini`` init process will produce warnings when started as an instance, or if run with ``--pid``.
 To work